-In these dynamic landscapes, it is argued that 21st century learners need to be re-understood, and re-positioned, as co-makers and critical (re)designers of authentic knowledge, art and culture – digital or otherwise.
-To these ends, this course will examine a range of innovative pedagogies that seek to maximize the affordances and opportunities of digital technologies and new media ecologies for creative, critical, and authentic learning – and situated making.
+In changing landscapes, it is increasingly argued that 21st century learners need to be understood as co-makers and critical (re)designers of authentic knowledge, art and culture.
+To these ends, this course will examine a range of pedagogies and tools that seek to maximize the opportunities of digital networks, technologies and media ecologies for creative, critical, and authentic learning, inquiry, and situated making.

-The stakes of this discussion go beyond ‘technology education’ to address critical questions about participation, equality, and democracy — and the creative capacity of anyone — in an increasingly networked society.
+The stakes of this discussion go beyond ‘technology education’ to address critical questions about participation, equity/equality, and democracy — and the creative capacity of anyone — in an increasingly networked society.

-- Explore the Issue: theories and novel practices surrounding digital culture and digital technologies for learning focusing on what and how people learn in new media environments and ‘networked’ ecologies.
+- Explore ‘the Issues’: theories and novel practices surrounding digital culture and digital technologies for learning.

-- Examine the constraints on, and dynamic models for, ‘system change’ – including informal learning models and transformative projects being carried out in Ontario.
+- Examine dynamic models for (and obstacles to) meaningful ‘system change’ – including informal learning models, game-based learning, inquiry-driven learning, and transformative initiatives being carried out in Ontario schools.

-- Do The Theory: Engage digital technologies – hands-on – and make knowledge, art and culture while enacting theoretical models through situated research, design, and multimodal/multimedia creative production and sharing.
+- Do the theory: Engage digital technologies – hands-on – and make knowledge, art and culture while enacting theoretical models through our own situated research, design, and multimodal/multimedia production and sharing.